sheaDurgin/NLP23/SimpleText/README.md

 ## Model and Results

-Our final results come from a combination of the ms-marco-electra-base cross encoder and the intial baseline results from elastic search.
-The cross encoder does its own reranking of the initial results from elastic search, then that output is directed into a comination program that does a final reranking using a combination of their scores.
-This results in higher NDCG and MAP scores than both individual results.
+Our final results come from a combination of the ms-marco-electra-base cross encoder and the two baseline results from elastic search.
+The cross encoder does its own reranking of the top 100 results from elastic search, then that output is directed into a comination program that does a final reranking using a combination of the cross encoder ranking and the selective baseline results.
+This results in higher NDCG and MAP scores than any of the individual results.

 ## Baseline Results